 In keeping with our commitment to disclose our responsible investing activities, our annual Report on Responsible Investing provides a detailed review of our activities and achievements.
 For more information about our approach to responsible investing, please visit the Responsible Investing section of our website.

-We believe that screening increases portfolio risk and diminishes returns over time.
-As a result, our approach to responsible investing focuses on engagement, not screening.
 Engagement is widely recognized as an effective strategy for large institutional investors with long-term investment horizons.
-In general, engagement refers to the use of our ownership position in more than 3000 companies to encourage improved performance on and disclosure of ESG factors.
+In general, engagement refers to the use of our ownership position in more than 2500 companies to encourage improved performance on and disclosure of ESG factors.
 We do this by exercising our proxies, by joining coalitions of like-minded investors and through direct contact with companies.

 We look at any particular investment within the context of our "investment only" mandate.
 We evaluate companies based on investment criteria, with the goal of helping sustain the pensions of 18 million Canadians.
 This doesn’t mean that we don’t consider ESG issues.
 However, we look at them in a financial context.
 We follow two sets of guidelines to help us invest responsibly: